The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

-\begin{proof}

-The first two statements follow directly from the type classification shown on Figure \ref{fig:bigonaltypes}.
-For the last part, let $\tilde G' \to G' \to K$ be the bigonal construction of $\tilde P \to P \to K$.
-Again it is obvious from Figure \ref{fig:bigonaltypes} that the fibers of $\tilde G \to G \to K$ and $\tilde G' \to G' \to K$ are the same over every $x \in K$.
-To complete the proof it remains to check that this identification commutes with the root map.
-This can be done case by case: all possible half-edge local pictures of the bigonal construction are shown in Figure \ref{tab:bigonal_construction}.
-The computation is left to the avid reader. \end{proof}
+with the first two and the last two mapping to the same point of $G'$.
+Hence the map

+is a canonical equivariant bijection of the fibers of $\tG$ and $\tG'$ over $x$.
+To establish the bijection of the fibers over a point $x\in K$ of types I to III, we use the same formula and set $\ty_1^{\pm}=\ty_2^{\pm}$ (for type II), $\ty_2^+=\ty_2^-$ (for type III), or both (for type I).
+Choosing vertex-trivial labelings for the double cover $\tG\to G$, we see that the bijection $\tG\to \tG'$ commutes with the root map, while choosing edge-trivial labelings shows that it commutes with the involution.
+Hence $\tG\to \tG'$ is an isomorphism of graphs. \qedhere

+\end{proof}

 We now restrict our attention to generic towers $\tG\to G\to K$, where the graph $K$ is a tree, so that the double cover $f:G\to K$ is a \emph{hyperelliptic graph}.
+To state the next proposition we introduce the following notation.
+The set of dilated edges and vertices form the~\emph{dilation subgraph} $G_{\dil}\subseteq G$.
+The \emph{dilation index} of the double cover $\pi:\tilde G \to G$ is

 \begin{proposition} Let $\tG\to G\to K$ be a generic tower of harmonic double covers, where $\tG$ is connected and $K$ is a tree, and let $\tP\to P\to K$ be the bigonal construction.
 Then $\tP$ is connected if and only if the double cover $\pi:\tG\to G$ is not free.
-Furthermore, in this case, the genera of the graphs are related as follows:
+Furthermore, in this case, the dilation indices $d$ and $d'$ of the double covers $\pi:\tG\to G$ and $\pi':\tP\to P$ and the genera of the four graphs are related as follows:

 \end{proposition}

 \begin{proof} If the double cover $\pi$ is free, then so is the orientation double cover $\tK\to K$, which is then trivial since $K$ is a tree.
 Therefore $P=\tK$ is disconnected, and hence so is $\tP$.